Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Introduction

 Two widely studied equilibrium cases of wall-bounded turbulence are turbulent channel flows and zero-pressure-gradient (ZPG) TBLs.
 Specifically, channel flows possess streamwise translational symmetry, and ZPG TBLs have a constant $\beta=0$, which clearly meets Clauser's equilibrium condition.
 Extensive studies on these two equilibrium flows provide a solid foundation for the present investigation of the more general, non-equilibrium, APG TBLs.

 For APG TBLs, the breakdown of symmetry and self-similarity renders the boundary layer governing equations non-analytical, and the flow exhibits a range of unique and complex features.
 Among them, a key issue is that, the flow profiles can no longer be described solely by a set of local parameters, but instead must account for the entire history of the flow evolution, or the so-called history effects.
-One of the manifestation is the delayed response to PG changes.
-As William \& Todd (\citeyear{William_Todd_2022}) suggested, it takes several boundary layer thicknesses for an equilibrium boundary layer to adjust to PG changes.
-This conclusion is also consistent with the recovery distance observed by Volino (\citeyear{Volino_2020}).
-In fact, Gungor \etal (\citeyear{Gungor_Gungor_Maciel_2024}) offered a more intuitive illustration of history effect.
-They plotted profiles with the same non-dimensional PG ($\beta_{ZS}=0.1$), yet both the velocity and Reynolds stress profiles differed significantly, clearly demonstrating the pronounced history effect in APG TBLs.
+One of the manifestations is the delayed response to PG changes.
+As \cite{William_Todd_2022} suggested, it takes several boundary layer thicknesses for an equilibrium boundary layer to adjust to PG changes.
+This conclusion is also consistent with the recovery distance observed by \cite{Volino_2020}.
+In fact, \cite{Gungor_Gungor_Maciel_2024} offered a more intuitive illustration of history effect.
+They plotted profiles with the same non-dimensional PG ($\beta_{ZS}=0.1$), but both their velocity and Reynolds stress profiles differed significantly, clearly demonstrating the pronounced history effect in APG TBLs.

 In recent years, considerable research has focused on the quantification of history effects.
-For example, Vinuesa \etal (\citeyear{Vinuesa_Orlu_Sanmiguel_Ianiro_Discetti_Schlatter_2017}) established a criteria to identify well-behaved APG TBLs, through which they successfully distinguished PG effects from history effects.
-And most recently, Gomez \& McKeon (\citeyear{Gomez_McKeon_2025}) utilized linear analysis to characterize PG history.
+For example, \cite{Vinuesa_Orlu_Sanmiguel_Ianiro_Discetti_Schlatter_2017} established a criterion to identify well-behaved APG TBLs, through which they successfully distinguished PG effects from history effects.
+Most recently, \cite{Gomez_McKeon_2025} utilized linear analysis to characterize PG history.
 Although these works have provided deep insight into quantifying history effects, a systematic predictive method remains lacking.